ps2homebrew/hdl-dump/README.md

 ## Networking server

+*Update:* Currently, opl built-in server is the preffered option.

+*Deprecated:*
-A UDP-based network server is available, based on the SMAP driver recently released on psx-scene forums <http://ichiba.geocities.jp/ysai187/PS2/smap.htm>.
+A UDP-based network server is available, based on the SMAP driver released by @sp193 <http://ichiba.geocities.jp/ysai187/PS2/smap.htm>.
 It is called `hdl_svr_093.elf` and is now part of the `hdl_dump` sources.

 _**Note**: You might need to punch a hole in your firewall for incoming UDP from port 12345._